Delancey Place

 Delancey Place in Philadelphia, Pennsylvania, is a series of nine mostly unconnected side streets in the Rittenhouse area of the city between Seventeenth Street and Twenty-sixth Street.
 It is known for its visual appeal and historical association with the upper class of Philadelphia society.
-This is especially true of the 1800 and 2000 blocks, lined with Civil War–era mansions that have changed little in appearance over the years.
+This is especially true of the 1800 and 2000 blocks, lined with American Civil War–era mansions that have changed little in appearance over the years.
 There are similar mansions on other streets in the Rittenhouse area (e.g., Pine, Spruce, and Locust), but many have converted to apartment buildings and those streets have become more urbanized.
 Delancey Place, on the other hand, is not so busy as they are and is considered to be the most prestigious address in Philadelphia.
-Some notable residents have included General George Meade (no. 1836) who defeated Lee’s Confederate forces at Gettysburg, the Rosenbach brothers (nos.
+Some notable residents have included General George Meade (no. 1836) who defeated Robert E. Lee’s Confederate forces at Gettysburg, the Rosenbach brothers (nos.
 2008–2010 Delancey Place) who played a central role in developing the most important collections of rare books in the United States, as well as presidents and CEOs of some of the largest companies in the city and country.
 The 2000 block of Delancey Place, is the ‘most filmed residential block’ of Philadelphia.